What are supported internships?

 - support from trained job coaches to help you succeed increase social networks

-- travel and lunch costs covered
+- travel and lunch contribution (The Whittington Hospital)

 - opportunities to gain accredited and practical qualifications.